NOTE: This transcript has been updated and reads differently than the recording.

 Genesis 47:26 And Joseph made it a law over the land of Egypt unto this day, that Pharaoh should have the fifth part; except the land of the priests only, which became not Pharaoh’s.

 Who are these priests?
 Some claim they were the Egyptian priests.
 This is not so.
 The word for “priests” is “cohenim” in Genesis 47:22 and 26.
-These were the Hebrews – all 12 tribes.
+The priests in Genesis 47:22 and 26 were the Hebrews – all 12 tribes.
 All the tribes were priests at this point.
-They were not enslaved yet.
-These were the same 12 tribes that would take an oath to become King-Priests in the Order of Melchizedek at Mt Sinai but they already viewed themselves as Priests in the Order of Melchizedek.
+They were not enslaved yet because Joseph was still alive.
+The Israelites were not yet enslaved until there was another Pharaoh.
+These were the same 12 tribes that would later take an oath to become King-Priests in the Order of Melchizedek at Mt Sinai but they already viewed themselves as Priests in the Order of Melchizedek.

 Pagan priests were called “kamarim” in 2 Kings 23:5, Hosea 10:5 and Zephaniah 1:4.